 - You name it in property, we manage annual accounting needs for any type of business in our practice.
 We are property accounting and small to medium sized business specialists.

 Our approach in the Compliance Services Division is to:

 Meet you to review your needs, both for internal management accounting and to look at your year end compliance accounting services.
 Additionally, we consider your provisional tax requirements, GST and other tax types, and any special requirements you may have, to comprehensively (or partially) manage your taxation affairs.

 Provide a quotation for your accounting services to ensure you have certainty regarding exactly how much we are charging and for what.

 Write to your old accounting advisor to request transfer of your records, making the record transfer process easy and seamless for you.

 Manage your affairs carefully throughout the year, including collecting the records from you at year end, managing any GST requirements you may have, E-filing your taxation returns to speed up any taxation refunds, and filing all statutory and accounting returns with the relevant authorities on an ongoing basis.

 Disputes and problems with IRD

 Taxation problems can arise for many reasons.
-Whether it is a mistake made by you or an advisor to you, an unfair view being formed by IRD, or a serious issue arising from a perhaps shortsighted action on your part, the issue is the same.
-How do you solve the problem and make it go away so you can get back to focusing on core business...and get on with your life?
+Whether it is a mistake made by you or an advisor to you, an unfair view being formed by IRD, or a serious problem arising from a perhaps short-sighted action on your part, the issue is the same.
+How do you solve the problem and make it go away so you can get back to focusing on core business and get on with your life?

 Our general approach to IRD problems is as follows: